digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Production Line Layout

-The production line layout is as follows:
+The production line layout is as follows (MES stands for Manufacturing Execution System):

 ![Line](Docs/line.png)